 Here we have an option to upload an image as a site icon.
 Once this image is uploaded click the Publish button to save the changes.

 Now visit our site in any browser to view the favicon on the browser bar.

 The very first thing to do after installing WordPress is to configure the general settings.
 We can access these options from the General menu under settings.

 Here we have options to add a Site Title and Tagline.

 These values appear in the browser bar when someone visits our site.
 These values provide uniqueness to our blog and hence must be catchy.
 In this section, we have also options to decide whether we need to allow people to register to our site.
 If we are running a multi-author blog then we should allow user registration by checking the Anyone can register checkbox.

 One thing to be noted here is that we should set the New User Default Role as per our requirement.
-We should never give the Administrator right to registered users.
+We should never give the Administrator rights to registered users.
 Check this guide to understand in detail about WordPress user roles.
-Next, we have to configure the Time Zone, Date Format and Time Format as per our requirement.
+Next, we have to configure the Time Zone, Date Format, and Time Format as per our requirement.

-So in the last part of this blog series, we have learned to successfully configure WordPress to ensure a secure and performance optimized blog.
+So in the last part of this blog series, we have learned to successfully configure the essential WordPress settings to ensure a secure and performance-optimized blog.